ylainerabanera/PASS-ASCD-SYSTEM/README.md

 - Rooms are required only for face-to-face classes.
 - Online classes do not require a room.
 - Faculty, set, and room conflicts are blocked during schedule creation and update.
+- Schedule summaries in PDF are ordered by school week, not by database insertion order.

 ## Installation